Chemistry

 CHEM 3510 Analytical Chemistry II (LAB 1.0 and LEC 3.0)

 A study of analytical chemistry including separation techniques for chemical and biochemical analysis, atomic - molecular mass spectrometry, atomic - molecular spectroscopy, surface analysis with electron spectroscopy, X-ray and mass spectrometry.
-Prerequisites: Chem 1100, Chem 2510, Chem 2220 and Chem 3410.
+Prerequisites: Chem 2510; preceded or accompanied by Chem 1100.

 CHEM 4000 Special Problems (IND 0.0-6.0)